About Us

 Because yearly Fjord births in North America (and in most countries worldwide) had been running below replacement rate with genetic diversity in jeopardy, we initially stepped up and bred our mares rather than letting their prime reproductive years pass by.

 Now there are more purebred Fjord foals being born each year in North America.
-Additionally, at least six young stallions closely related to our current mares have become available for stallion service or have begun actively contributing to the gene pool between in the last few years.
+Additionally, a significant number of young stallions who are related to our mares have begun contributing to the gene pool between in the last few years.
 As such, breeding our mares no longer significantly enhances genetic diversity in the US and Canada.
 This is definitely good news for the gene pool.
 It also removes any urgency or responsibility on our part to breed, which is totally fine with us — responsible and ethical animal breeding is a time-consuming and expen$$$ive endeavor ... and it entails risks.

 Contact us